 Oftentimes, people delay getting dental treatment, because they have fear or anxiety of going to the dentist.
 This is how a dental issue quickly becomes an emergency.
 At Highline Dental, we try our best to make sure our patients are comfortable and that the treatment goes as smoothly as possible.
 As an emergency dentist in Richmond, TX, strive to help our patients overcome their fear and anxiety over dental treatment.

-Give our office a call so Dr. Kim and the Highline Dental team can help identify the problem and get you out of pain.
-We’re here to help you get back on track!
+If you’re experiencing any of the symptoms or issues listed below, you may be suffering a dental emergency.
+Give our office a call so Dr. Albert and the Highline Dental team can help identify the problem and get you out of pain.
+We’re here to help you get back on track.

 A tooth that has lingering, extreme sensitivity to hot and cold temperature may have tissue damage.
 This uncomfortable condition is know as “irreversible pulpitis.”